Watch ‘A Photographer’s Journey’ a short video about the #harshbeautiful series – by Michal Dzierza

-For the past decade I have been working exclusively on these #harshbeautiful portraits and there are now almost 300 faces in the collection.
+For the past decade I have been working exclusively on these #harshbeautiful portraits and after almost 300 photoshoots there are now over 250 faces in the official collection.
 For me every image feels like an intimate painting because it takes so many hours of fine post-production editing to complete each one.

 This is a deeply personal project through which I test out notions of sexuality, gender, vulnerability, desirability, ageing, and physical imperfection.
 I explore these themes because so much in popular culture speaks with such extraordinary urgency about the need for us to take charge of our bodies and minds, to have a makeover and to “become the person that you were always meant to be!”